eslint/eslint/docs/rules/sort-imports.md

 # Import Sorting (sort-imports)

-The import statement is used to import members (functions, objects or primitives) that have been exported from an external module.
+The import statement is used to sort import members (functions, objects or primitives) that have been exported from an external module.
 Using a specific member syntax:

 ```js
 // single - Import single member.